Special Programme on Human Reproduction: Development of the Unit and creation of a global program of research

 The Human Reproduction Unit continued its mission and expanded its research not to only take into account strictly the medical aspect of human reproduction, but also economic, sociological, cultural, and psychological factors.
 The Unit was organizing meetings of experts and began to create a centre of documentation on human reproduction.
 In 1970, the WHO designated the Reproductive Endocrinology Research Unit of the Karolinska Institute of Stockholm as research and training centre on human reproduction.

 Pleased by the progress made, the World Health Assembly requested the Director-General to consider a way to develop family planning services.
 In 1970, the WHO launched a feasibility study about a global program of research on human reproduction.
 A report was thus presented in 1971 and advocated for a five ways action plan.
 First, the designation of four Research and Training Centres, which would have to be leaders on the research on human reproduction in their respective region.
 Second, the collaboration with Clinical Research Centres to facilitate the clinical evaluation of new fertility regulating agents.
 Third, the creation of task Forces to conduct the research projects.
 Fourth, the creation of an international documentation centre on biomedical aspects of human reproduction (this point was not executed due to limited funding at the time).
-The fith point was about secondary objectives and miscellaneous recommendations.
+The fifth point was about secondary objectives and miscellaneous recommendations.